 This paper explores the gendered dimensions of industrial decline.
 We argue that contractions of male-dominated industries and concentrated layoffs of men drive households towards the political right.
 Men affected by such decline suffer status loss and embrace parties that promise to restore men's place of prominence within the household and community.
 To compensate for husbands' loss of income, women become increasingly active in local labor markets but struggle to fully replace their husbands' prior earnings.
-These women left underpaid and overburdened likewise move to the right, plausibly seeing a return of the status quo ante as the most accessible means of recovering economic welfare.
-In support of these claims, we bring to bear evidence on household divisions of labor, gender attitudes, election outcomes, and individual vote choice.
-We find that shifts in economic power from men to women - measured as male layoffs, changes in the gender makeup of local workforces, and the balance of income within married couples - lead both men and women across communities to move right, improving Republican electoral fortunes.
-We likewise find that shifts in within-household gender roles were historically associated with increased expressions of patriarchal attitudes.
+These women left underpaid and overburdened likewise move to the right, seeing a return of the status quo ante as the most plausible means of recovering economic welfare.
+In support of these claims, we bring to bear extensive evidence on household divisions of labor, gender attitudes, election outcomes, and individual vote choice.
+We find consistent evidence that shifts in economic power from men to women - measured as male layoffs, changes in the gender makeup of local workforces, and the balance of income within married couples - lead both men and women to move right, improving Republican electoral fortunes.